QRY91/uroboro/uroboro-north-star.md

 - "Tool that documents your actual work"
 - Invisible philosophy, visible results

+## 🎨 Marketing Honesty Principle

+**Underpromise, overdeliver.** Show what we're building, not what we wish we were.

+**Tone Standards**:
+- Confident but honest about being a solo dev project
+- "Working on" instead of "Revolutionary AI-powered"
+- "Articles from your dev work" not "Professional enterprise content"
+- "Clean Go codebase" not "Quality assured professional system"
+- Pride in the craft without corporate-speak

+**Philosophy**: Let others praise the work - we just document the journey honestly.
+No marketing BS, no fake enterprise polish.
+Just a developer who loves building useful tools and wants to help other developers get acknowledged for their work.

 ## 🗺️ Roadmap Priorities

 ### Phase 1: Core Excellence (Next 3 months)